-Bees are vital in helping produce the food we eat.
-Quite simply they are the superhero of any allotment, garden or farm.
+Bees are vital for producing the food we eat.
+Quite simply, they are the superhero of any allotment, garden or farm.
 Without them the food we love and eat to survive would be lost.

-In this resource we will learn all about the different common species of bee in the UK, some of the jobs they have in our natural world and some simple things we can do to help them carry out their important role in the biodiversity of our planet.
+In this resource we will learn about some common species of bee in the UK, some of the jobs they have in our natural world and some simple things we can do to help them carry out their important role in the biodiversity of our planet.
 There are around 20,000 bee species worldwide.
 In the UK there are over 250 species of bee: 25 species of bumble bee, 224 species of solitary bee and 1 honey bee species.